-Erin is responsible for orientation, housing, and general administration and recruitment for the Global Projects Program.
-Previously, Erin worked for a small Boston based program provider where she oversaw student advising, recruitment, and marketing for programs in the UK, Ireland, South Africa, and Botswana.
-She also has experience designing faculty-led programs to destinations all over the world through her work with an international tour provider.
-Erin studied in Aix-En-Provence, France during her junior year where she developed her passion for learning about new cultures through travel.
+Erin is the primary faculty contact for off-campus programs in the Americas, Africa and Pacific.
+She also administers the IQP application process.
+Erin studied abroad in Aix-En-Provence, France, where she developed her passion for learning about new cultures through travel.
 Since then she has been fortunate to visit every continent (except Antarctica!) through work, volunteer, and personal travel.
 She holds a BA in French from Muhlenberg College and an MS in Global and International Education from Drexel University.
-Erin remains involved in professional organizations focused on international education and currently serves as the Dean of the "Collaborative Approaches to Faculty-Led Programming" Workshop with NAFSA, Association of International Educators.